How to organize documents in a data room hero.

 • Equity grants and vesting schedules

-• Product overview / demo video
+• Product demo or walkthrough video

-• Technical architecture diagram
+• Technical architecture (software companies)

-• IP documentation (patents, trademarks, copyrights)
+• IP documentation - patents, trademarks, copyrights

-• Security certifications or audits (SOC 2, ISO 27001 if applicable)
+• Security certifications (SOC 2, ISO 27001 if applicable)

-6. Customers and go-to-market
+6. Customers and commercial activity

-• Customer list (with permission or anonymized)
+• Customer list (with permission, or anonymized)

-• Sample contracts or MSAs
+• Sample contracts, MSAs, or service agreements

-• Key customer testimonials or case studies
+• Key case studies or testimonials

-• Sales pipeline and CRM export
+• Sales pipeline overview

-• Marketing strategy overview
+• Marketing and go-to-market strategy

-7. Market and competitive
+7. Market and competitive landscape

-• Market size analysis (TAM/SAM/SOM)
+• Market size analysis

-• Competitive landscape overview
+• Competitive overview

 How to structure your data room folder